codeforamerica/report-changes/README.md

 ### Styleguide/Branding
 This application was designed using an Atomic design system.

-The styleguide can be viewed at [GetCalFresh Styleguide](http://localhost:3000/cfa/styleguide).
+The styleguide can be viewed at [/cfa/Styleguide](http://localhost:3000/cfa/styleguide).

 ## Deploying